ruzickap/packer-templates/templates/windows-10-enterprise-eval.md

 * [Vagrant Libvirt Plugin](https://github.com/pradels/vagrant-libvirt#installation)
 * [VirtualBox](https://www.virtualbox.org/)

-## Requirements for linux distributions running Vagrant
+## Requirements for Linux distributions running Vagrant

 Unfortunately you can not use the Vagrant package provided by your Linux distribution (at least for CentOS / Fedora / Debian).